psi4/psi4/doc/sphinxman/source/cfour.rst

 After execution of the ``energy('cfour')`` line completes, Cfour results are read back into |PSIfour| format and are thereafter accessible for further processing in the input file.
-See :ref:`sec:cfouroutput` for details.
+See :ref:`sec:cfourOutput` for details.
 This in-memory variable and array storage of results (as opposed to only file storage) is the only advantage thus far incurred by the p4c4 interface.
 We'll call this mode of basic utility the "sandwich" mode.